CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 ```
 Now that we wrote the main functionality of this contract, let's build on it!
 ## After the auction - Ending the auction properly
-Now we will write a function that ends the auction. it marks the auction ended, sends the highest bid to the beneficiary, and refunds the other particpants. this refunding happens in distributeFunds() function, we will write it in the next subquest.
+Now we will write a function that ends the auction. it marks the auction ended, sends the highest bid to the beneficiary, and refunds the other participants. this refunding happens in distributeFunds() function, we will write it in the next subquest.

 STEP 1 : mark the auction as ended.

-STEP 2 : prepare to send funds to the auction's beneficiary, pass the latter as a prameter, the only parameter to ContractPromiseBatch.create().
+STEP 2 : prepare to send funds to the auction's beneficiary, pass the latter as a parameter, the only parameter to ContractPromiseBatch.create().

 STEP 3 : transfer the highest bidder amount to the beneficiary.
 ```ts